What is RECA?

 We know from scientific studies and first-hand accounts that currently, RECA does not go far enough.
 Though RECA was significantly expanded in 2025, highly irradiated places such as Montana, Colorado and Guam were left out, and many victims of nuclear production and waste storage have never been included.

-What resources are available through RECA?
+What resources were available before 2025?

 Downwinders — those exposed to fallout from nuclear testing - from certain counties in Arizona, Nevada, and Utah were eligible for $50,000 (green and blue areas on the map).